METALS-Nickel rebounds as bullish investors go bargain hunting

 “This was in particular for the Chinese investor base, where many are hard-core nickel bulls.”

 Nickel was the biggest gainer on the London Metal Exchange on Thursday, climbing as much as 3.8 percent to $14,410 a tonne, its highest in a week.
-It had pared gains to trade at $14,210, up 2.4 percent, by 1350 GMT.
+It pared gains to $14,195, up 2.3 percent, by the end of open outcry trading.

-* COPPER: Three-month LME copper added 1.2 percent to $6,217 a tonne after steep losses in the previous session took prices down to their weakest since July last year at $6,081.
+* COPPER: Three-month LME copper climbed 1.3 percent to finish at $6,227.50 a tonne after steep losses in the previous session took prices down to their weakest since July last year at $6,081.

 “We have seen the liquidation of a very large long position in China.
 With that out of the way, that creates a relatively clean positioning picture,” Snowdon said.

-* FREEPORT: Gains in copper were capped by concern about rising supply after Indonesia and Freeport-McMoRan Inc struck an initial agreement for state-owned mining company PT Inalum to take a controlling stake in Grasberg, the world’s second-biggest copper mine.
+* FREEPORT: Gains in copper were capped by concern about rising supply after Indonesia on Thursday struck an agreement with Freeport-McMoRan Inc and Rio Tinto to buy a controlling stake in the world’s second-biggest copper mine, Grasberg.

 “We believe that the agreement will increase the security of copper concentrate supply on the world market,” Commerzbank said in a note.